zoxpx/pxdocs/content/install-with-other/dcos/application-installs/hadoop-and-hdfs.md

 title: Hadoop and HDFS
 linkTitle: Hadoop and HDFS on DCOS
 description: Find out how to install and run Hadoop on Portworx with DCOS.
 Use Portworx as the HDFS layer for Hadoop, deployed through the Mesosphere DCOS.
-keywords: portworx, PX-Developer, Hadoop, HDFS, container, Mesos, Mesosphere, Marathon, storage, DCOS
+keywords: Install, Hadoop, HDFS, DCOS, DC/OS
 ---

 This guide will help you to install the Hadoop service on your DCOS cluster backed by Portworx volumes for persistent storage.
 It will create 3 Journal Nodes, 2 Name Nodes, 2 Nodes for the Zookeeper Failover Controller, 3 Data Nodes and 3 Yarn Nodes.
 The Data and Yarn nodes will be co-located on the same physical host.